lewiswolf/personal-latex-template/readme.md

 \( \argmax \)
 ```

-If you want nice syntax highlighting:
+If you want nice syntax highlighting, you have to first install the project with `$ sh install.sh --env`:

 ```latex
 \begin{minted}{python}